 Let’s look closer at the meaning of these key words.

-Indigenous literally means “in-born,” so it points more toward something that was born within than it does to where something or someone was born.
+Indigenous literally means “in-born,” so it points toward something that was born within just as much as it does to where something or someone was born.

 Soul refers to the spiritual and emotional aspects of being human.